Political Science, MAT

 The IU Online Master of Arts for Teachers in Political Science combines coursework in education and political science to prepare you to be a dual-credit instructor at the high school and community college levels.

-As a student in the political science component of the program, you study major political figures, philosophies, and movements throughout history in order to understand the political events of today.
-You complete coursework in subfields of political science (and the central questions they address) so that you can teach students to critically evaluate political institutions, analysis, and schools of thought.
-You also gain a crucial understanding of American political institutions and behaviors in comparison to political climates around the world.
+The political science component of the program covers major political figures, philosophies, and movements throughout history and how they relate to the political events of today.
+Gain advanced knowledge of the subfields of political science (and the central questions they address) so that you can teach students to critically evaluate political institutions, analysis, and schools of thought.
+Gain a crucial understanding of American political institutions and behaviors in comparison to political climates around the world.

 Specific areas of focus include: